mbuczko/cerber-oauth2-provider/README.md

 As for now, each store implements following 3 types:

-* `in-memory` - a store keeping its data straight in `atom`.
+* `:in-memory` - a store keeping its data straight in `atom`.
 Ideal for development mode and tests.
-* `redis` - a proxy to Redis.
+* `:redis` - a proxy to Redis.
 Recommended for production mode.
-* `sql` - a proxy to relational database (eg. MySQL or PostgreSQL).
+* `:sql` - a proxy to relational database (eg. MySQL or PostgreSQL).
 Recommended for production mode.

-To keep maximal flexibility each store can be configured separately, eg. typical configuration might use `sql` store for users and clients and `redis` one for sessions / tokens / authcodes.
+To keep maximal flexibility each store can be configured separately, eg. typical configuration might use `:sql` store for users and clients and `:redis` one for sessions / tokens / authcodes.

 When speaking of configuration...

-### Configuration
+## Configuration

 `cerber.oauth2.core` namespace is a central place (an API) which exposes all the function required to initialize stores, users, clients and tinker with global options like realm or token/authcode/session life-times.
 Stores might seem to be a bit tricky to configure as they depend on underlaying storage and thus may expect additional parameters, so to configure session store as, let's say redis based one, following expression should make it happen:

 ``` clojure
 (require '[cerber.core :as core])